 -how to make sure your child learns enough

-THE ULTIMATE HOMESCHOOLING GUIDE FOR THE OVERWHELMED BEGINNER
+THE ULTIMATE HOMESCHOOL GUIDE FOR THE OVERWHELMED BEGINNER

 Let’s get you from overwhelmed beginner to confident starter!
-First, you will need to answer a very important and super personal question: why are you homeschooling?
+First, you will need to answer a very important and super personal question: why do you homeschool?

 I said this question was very important because you will need to record a list of all the reasons you homeschool so you can look back at it when you feel like quitting.
 I did say “when” not “if”.
 You will have those days when your beliefs and your reasons for homeschooling will have to tame your emotions and keep you grounded.